Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 Official Release Management Guidance from GH platform team: https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/about-actions#using-release-management-for-actions

-**Note:** Introduce a new major version of the branch (releases/v2) and tag (v2) if changes break the existing workflow.
-Ensure to move the major version tag to always point to the most recent minor version tag to ensure all the existing users of the major version would automatically gain the benefits from the new enhancements added in the minor version release.
+**Note:** Introduce a new major version of the branch (releases/v2) and tag (v2) if changes break the existing workflows using the previous version.
+In case of Minor version releases, ensure to move the major version tag to always point to the most recent minor version tag to ensure all the existing users of the major version would automatically gain the benefits from the new enhancements added in the minor version release.

 ## Publish the action to Marketplace